n1ghtdev/encode/README.md

 # Encode Web App

-Encrypt and decrypt text information with symmetric algorithms (AES, Blowfish...) and asymmetric RSA algorithm with key size of 2048 bits.
+Provides simple responsive interface to encrypt and decrypt your text data with symmetric and asymmetric (RSA) algorithms.

+Encode App uses nodejs crypto lib on back-end, it means your text data sends to back-end in non-crypted form. **Not recommended to use this app for encrypting important data.**

+It is just a practice project to improve my experince with development tools, in a future I will remove back-end implementation and do encryption stuff on a front-end.

 ##### Tools:

-- React 16.8 (with hooks)
+- React 16.8
 - React-Router v5
-- styled-components v4
 - Node.js/Express
-- webpack, babel, eslint

----

-_todo license_